 Theory of Knowledge 1-2 is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language, reason, intuition, imagination, memory and faith) and different areas of knowledge (studies in language and literature, language acquisition, individuals and societies, sciences, mathematics and the arts).
 Course assessments focus on building the knower's perspective, knowledge issues, and presentation/organization of ideas through small class Socratic seminars, reflective journaling and presentations.
 The course covers content thematically and TOK 1-2 focuses on the themes of certainty, evidence, interpretation, explanation, technology, values, culture, truth, belief, and intuition.
 As part of TOK, the other components of the IB Core, the Extended Essay, and CAS (Creativity, Action, and Service), will be addressed.
 Explicit instruction and review of the Approaches to Teaching and Learning (ATL) skills: thinking skills, communication skills, social skills, self-management skills, and research skills will be included.

-Grade Level: IB Diploma Programme Students Grade 11
+Credit: 1 per semester Duration: 2 semesters Grade Level: IB Diploma Programme Students Grade 11 Status: Elective credit